A. Gary Anderson

 Laptop and credit card close-up

-UCR-led Analysis Seeks Online Advertising Protocols for Data Transparency, Consumer Privacy, and Brand Safety
+UCR-led Study Seeks Online Advertising Protocols

 Blockchain, the tech powering cryptocurrencies, may fix online ad accountability by breaking ad-tech giants’ grip on engagement data.